Chaulukya dynasty: Religion

 The Rani ki vav was constructed during the rule of the Chaulukya dynasty.
-It is located on the banks of Saraswati river.
+It is located on the banks of Saraswati River.

-Most of the dynasty's rulers were Shaivaite, although they also patronized Jainism.
 The dynasty's founder Mularaja is said to have built Mulavasatika temple for Digambara Jains and the Mulanatha-Jinadeva temple for the Svetambara Jains.
 The earliest of the Dilwara Temples and the Modhera Sun Temple were constructed during the reign of Bhima I. According to popular tradition, his queen Udayamati also commissioned the Queen's step-well.
 Kumarapala started patronizing Jainism at some point in his life, and the subsequent Jain accounts portray him as the last great royal patron of Jainism.
 The Chaulukya rulers also endowed mosques to maintain good relationship with the Muslim traders.

 Claimed descendants

 The Vaghela dynasty, which succeeded the Chaulukyas, claimed descent from a sister of Kumarapala.

 Various princely state dynasties calling themselves Solanki (the vernacular form of Chaulukya) claimed descent from the Chaulukyas as well.
 These included the rulers of the Lunavada State, which was a tributary to the Marathas before coming under the British rule.